Search

 What is coconut jelly good for?

 Coconut jelly (especially the clear ones) makes a cold, nutrient-rich, hydrating, sweet dessert on a hot sunny day.
 Coconut water is packed with potassium, an important mineral that helps regulate fluid balance, nerve signals, and muscle contractions.
-That makes clear coconut jelly both a refreshing choice to quench your thirst and a nutritious dessert.
+That makes coconut jelly both a refreshing choice for quenching your thirst and a nutritious dessert.

 Is agar agar the same as jelly?

 Yes, agar-agar is the Malay term for jelly.
 Agar or agar-agar is a gelling and thickening agent derived from red seaweed or algae.
-Originally from Japan, this plant-based gelatin has been widely used in Southeast Asia, especially in Malaysia, due to its ability to hold up well in hot weather.
+Originally from Japan, this plant-based gelatin has been widely used in Southeast Asia, especially in Malaysia, for its ability to withstand hot weather.

-Other cold and refreshing recipes you might like
+Other natural, cold and refreshing recipes you might like

 Other Southeast Asian recipes with pandan